 Teachers trained by the industry

-Trainings for: development of digital teaching materials, electric vehicles, tour guides, insurance, Smart Home, CISCO courses, digital marketing, Alfaweb, annual planning, video pedagogy, website maintenance, etc.
+Trainings in: development of digital teaching materials, online teaching planning and implementation, electric vehicles, tour guides, insurance, Smart Home, CISCO courses, digital marketing, Alfaweb, annual planning, video pedagogy, website maintenance, etc.

 More efficient educational plans

-All partner providers developed their strategic plans and annual action plans, based on the strategic priorities.
-The goal: to strengthen the institutions, to align their priorities with those of the project and the National Employment Service and, to improve the monitoring and assessment system.
+Partner VET providers developed their strategic plans and annual action plans, based on the strategic priorities.
+The goal is to strengthen the institutions, to align their priorities with those of the project and the National Employment Service and, to improve the monitoring and assessment system.

 Consolidated Development Units